Bankruptcy and Medical Bills

 Bankruptcy for medical bills is an incredibly helpful and valid way to relieve your debt burdens.
 However, the law technically does not allow anyone to incur a debt when they don’t intend to pay it.
 This would be considered fraud.
 But don’t worry.
 Most medical creditors don’t raise objections based on fraud.

 Whether it’s an accident, unexpected diagnosis, or something more gradual, there is a great defense for making sure you’re in good health.
 However, just know that luxury procedures or non-justifiable treatments could put your case at risk.

-, including fines and criminal charges.
+Committing fraud before or during bankruptcy for medical bills can result in severe consequences, including fines and criminal charges.
 Not to mention, your discharges will be denied.
 Keeping this in mind and as long as you remain transparent, you should be confident in your case.

-If you're filing for Chapter 13 and not Chapter 7, there are other why that case may be dismissed.
+If you're filing for Chapter 13 and not Chapter 7, there are other reasons why that case may be dismissed.

 We understand that debt is the last thing you want to think of after a catastrophic event or illness in the family.
 Your health is incredibly important, and bankruptcy can allow you to get a fresh start.
 Bankruptcy for medical bills is extremely common, and is also feasible to do on your own.

 See if you qualify for Upsolve, a non-profit that helps low-income Americans erase their medical and credit card debt with Chapter 7 bankruptcy at no cost.
 With their help, you can be free of debt and focus on giving your family and yourself the happy, healthy life you need.